 Open: daily 08:30-17:00 (December-February 09:00-16:30); admission: fee; Google Maps (Ginkaku-ji)

-Ryōan-ji (竜安寺 or 龍安寺, “The Temple of the Dragon at Peace”) was founded in 1450 and is a Rinzai zen temple near Kinkaku-ji to the northwest of Kyōto.
-In the grounds is Kyoyochi Pond containing two small islands, one containing a shrine to the goddess Benten, one of the seven Shintō gods of good luck.
+Ryōan-ji (竜安寺 or 龍安寺, “The Temple of the Dragon at Peace”) was founded in 1450 and is a Rinzai Zen temple near Kinkaku-ji to the northwest of Kyōto.
+In the grounds is Kyoyochi Pond containing two small islands, one holding a shrine to the goddess Benten, one of the seven Shintō gods of good luck.
 However, the temple is most famous for its rock garden, built at the end of the fifteenth century.
-This consists of gravel in which are placed fifteen rocks, the positioning of which is such that whatever angle you look from, you can only see fourteen at any time.
-Supposedly, only the enlightened can see all fifteen rocks.
+It consists of gravel in which are placed fifteen rocks, the positioning of which is such that whatever angle you look from, you can only see fourteen at any time.
+Supposedly, just the enlightened can see all fifteen rocks.